 The design incorporates two cut-outs on the right-hand end.
 This allows speakers on the bottom of a phone to be heard when using the controller.
 If you have a phone with only one speaker on the base then this actually boosts the performance, as it won't be covered by your hand when playing and the sound is projected forward, rather than into your hand.

-If you have a phone with duel front-firing speakers you might find that both are blocked by the Kishi and certainly, the left-hand speaker (on the top of the phone) is likely to be blocked, so you'll lose some of the more advanced stereo effects your phone might be able to offer, depending on the design of your phone.
+If you have a phone with duel front-firing speakers you might find that both are blocked by the Kishi and certainly, the left-hand speaker (on the top of the phone) is likely to be blocked to a degree, so you'll lose some of the more advanced stereo effects your phone might be able to offer, depending on the design of your phone.

 There's also no provision for physical headphones as there's no 3.5mm headphone socket, so if you want the best sound, you'll need to use Bluetooth headphones.